jimdigriz/bgpexplore/README.md

 If you double click on the resulting node, it will expand to show its relationships to other nodes.

 Note that CIDR is a string match and not an IP address match.
-If you want to look for your own IP and its prefix on the Internet go to https://bgp.he.net/ to find out what you are being 'announced' as and use that to match against.
+If you want to look for your own IP and its prefix (both IPv4 and IPv6 can be used here) on the Internet go to https://bgp.he.net/ to find out what you are being 'announced' as and use that to match against.

 ## Peerings for 212.69.32.0/19